AskMeAgain/TangleChain-System/Strain/README.md

 }
 ```

-Variables are declared like this:
+Variables are declared like this

 ```C#
 Test {